 Structural constraints

-Civil society traditions and civic engagement remain a foundation for social capital, cohesion and trust.
-However, the impact of such activities remains moderate.
-There are few resources and opportunities for civil society organizations (CSOs) to work together and create common platforms through collective advocacy.
-Traditions of civil society are fairly strong, although with reduced funding options, many traditional small to medium-sized CSOs have severely reduced their activities or have stopped functioning.
-Substantial funding is available to long-standing human rights organizations such as Jamaicans for Justice, the children’s rights group Children First, the women’s rights group Eve for Life, and the environmental advocacy organization Jamaica Environment Trust (JET).
-Through the use of social media, as well as traditional media, these larger CSOs have built networks of engagement that include many smaller civil society organizations in both rural and urban Jamaica, continuing the tradition of public engagement and involvement in civic life.
+While CSOs have a high impact at the community level, their impact at the national level remains moderate.
+Few resources and opportunities exist for CSOs to work together and create common platforms through collective advocacy.
+Civil society traditions are fairly strong, although reduced funding options have led many traditional small- to medium-sized CSOs to severely reduce their activities or stop functioning.
+Those that have stopped functioning are usually replaced by smaller agile groups with piecemeal funding.
+Substantial funding is available to long-standing human rights organizations such as Jamaicans for Justice (JFJ) and National Integrity Action (NIA), which advocate for government transparency, or the environmental advocacy organization JET.
+These CSOs have built networks of engagement that include smaller CSOs in both rural and urban areas.

-Traditions of civil society continue thanks to the leadership of local community groups, which provide support for childcare, training in the fields of education and advocacy, youth leadership programs and support for women facing gender-based violence.
-Many groups have learned to use diverse social media platforms to promote their advocacy activities, maintaining a presence in the public domain and engaging both government and private sector organizations.
+At the local level, community groups provide childcare support, education and training, youth leadership programs, and assistance for women facing gender-based violence.
+Many groups use diverse social media platforms to promote their advocacy activities, maintaining a presence in the public domain and engaging with government and private sector organizations alike.
+Private sector and faith-based organizations often provide resources to support volunteer work and engagement.
+Advocacy efforts during the review period addressed ongoing issues such as violence against women, agricultural development and climate resilience, among others.

 Civil society traditions

-Although Jamaica has a history of confrontational politics, political divisions are rarely a source of intense conflict.
+Political divisions are now rarely a source of intense conflict.
 While there are notable political, social, ethnic and religious differences, political actors have limited success in polarizing the population along these divisions.
-The use and spread of violence in the country is not connected to these cleavages but rather to the activities of criminal gangs and networks, both in urban and rural communities.
-The persistently high level of violence and homicide (a rate of 53 homicides per 100,000 population) reflects social divisions based on race, class and economic disparities, as well as a political failure to decisively address and significantly reduce the number of homicides.
+The use and spread of violence in the country have not been connected to these cleavages but rather to activities related to the commission of crimes (especially by criminal gangs) and to domestic abuse.
+The persistently high levels of crime and violence reflect social divisions and economic disparities as well as a political failure to implement an effective long-term anti-crime plan.

 Conflict intensity

-During the review period under review, strategic priorities were occasionally put off in favor of short-term benefits.
-This occurred due to commitments to a partisan political manifesto, refusal to cooperate with the parliamentary opposition, or the influence of powerful economic interests, both domestic and international.
-This led to priorities for policy measures and related budgetary provisions being adjusted accordingly.
-The cabinet, led by the prime minister, holds the ultimate decision-making power over policy recommendations from the houses of parliament.
-The cabinet consists of the most senior members of the ruling party, who have been appointed to ministerial portfolios by the prime minister.
+The cabinet, led by the prime minister, holds ultimate decision-making power over policy recommendations and priorities from the houses of Parliament.
+The cabinet consists of the most senior members of the ruling party, appointed to ministerial portfolios by the prime minister.
 These ministers are responsible for overseeing relevant ministries, departments and agencies.
-Key figures driving the current reform efforts include Prime Minister Andrew Holness, Minister of Finance and Planning Nigel Clarke, Minister of Health and Wellness Christopher Tufton, Minister of Culture, Gender, Entertainment and Sport Olivia Grange, and Minister of Tourism Edmund Bartlett.
+Key figures driving the current reform efforts include Prime Minister Holness; the minister of finance; the minister of health; the minister of science, energy and telecommunications; and the minister of tourism.
 The remaining cabinet ministers have relatively little impact and would best be categorized as defenders of the status quo.

 Prioritization

-One of the government’s main priorities is the reduction of crime and violence, with the aim of enabling economic growth and job creation.
-The recent strategy involves an “all-of-government” approach to tackle crime, with the Ministry of National Security leading and coordinating the process.
-Key drivers of this approach include Minister of National Security Horace Chang, who is also the general secretary of the ruling JLP, along with the police commissioner, a former chief of staff of the Jamaica Defence Force.
-Tied to this initiative, government agencies such as the Social Investment Fund (SIF) and the Social Development Commission (SDC) have implemented social intervention programs that aim to achieve effective social inclusion.
-These programs have been accompanied by strict policing and containment measures when a state of emergency (SOE) is declared in particular areas.
-Portions of the population have lived under protracted SOEs and in zones of special operations since 2018, as the government has attempted to rein in gang violence and criminality (also see “Monopoly on the use of force”).
+The government continues to struggle to implement some of its priority policies effectively.
+One of the government’s main priorities is reducing the incidence of crime and violence so as to enable economic growth and job creation.
+The recent strategy involves an “all-of-government” approach to address crime, with the Ministry of National Security leading and coordinating the process.
+Key drivers of this approach include Minister of National Security Horace Chang and Police Commissioner Kevin Blake.
+As part of this initiative, government agencies such as the Jamaica Social Investment Fund (JSIF) and the Social Development Commission (SDC) have implemented social intervention programs that aim to facilitate effective social inclusion.
+These programs have been accompanied by strict policing and containment measures.
+Portions of the population have lived under protracted SOEs and ZOSOs since 2018, as the government has attempted to rein in gang violence and criminality (also see “Monopoly on the use of force”).

 Implementation

 The government demonstrates a general ability to engage in policy learning, but its flexibility is limited by a reluctance to acknowledge policy failures.
-Failures are often compared with the policies of previous opposition-party governments.
-Policies are reframed and/or renamed to appear new and relevant.
-The value of policy learning is often overlooked or downplayed, and recommendations or concerns are often perceived as anti-government, resulting in their dismissal.
-Opportunities are missed to develop a solid knowledge foundation on which to base new policies.
+Failures are often attributed to the policies of previous opposition-party governments.
+Policies are occasionally reframed and/or renamed to appear new and relevant.
+The value of policy learning is often overlooked, and recommendations or concerns are often perceived as being anti-government, resulting in their dismissal.
+The government does not utilize opportunities to develop a solid knowledge foundation on which to base new policies.
+Additionally, existing policies and legislation are reviewed and amended only inconsistently, leaving stakeholders frustrated.

 Policy learning